 The tax is calculated using the Washington taxable estate and Table W. The Washington taxable estate is the gross estate less all allowable deductions, including the applicable exclusion amount.

-The tax rates range from 10 percent to 20 percent of the Washington taxable estate.
+The tax rates range from 10% to 20% of the Washington taxable estate.
 The taxes are calculated on a graduated scale; each range is taxed at a different rate.
-See Table W- Computation of Washington Estate Tax.
+See Table W-Computation of Washington estate tax.

 Before sending the filing, please read the following:

-Extensions, estate tax returns and estate tax correspondence are sent to:
+Mail extensions, estate tax returns and estate tax correspondence to: